German Language Exams

 Recognition

-Goethe-Zertifikat certificates are recognized worldwide by employers, universities, and immigration authorities.
-They are valid indefinitely and do not expire.
+Certificates are widely recognized by employers, universities, and immigration authorities.
+They generally do not expire.

 TestDaF (Test Deutsch als Fremdsprache)